Edinburgh-Genome-Foundry/blabel/README.rst

 **CSS stylesheet** (``style.css``)

 Notice the CSS ``@page`` attributes which allows you to adjust the page format to the dimensions of your sticker.
+Also notice the ``pixelated`` image rendering.
+If your printer is black/white only with no greyscale support, this option will ensure crisp-looking barcodes, qr codes, etc.

 .. code:: css